seriusanbudi/express-jwt-auth/README.md

 }
 ```

-This will return a JWT token in the response.
+This will return a access token and refresh token in the response.

 ## Step 5: Test the Token

-Now, you can test if the JWT token is working by making an authenticated request to the `/me` endpoint.
+Now, you can test if the access token is working by making an authenticated request to the `/me` endpoint.
 Set the JWT token as the Authorization header in the request.
 Replace `<your_token>` with the JWT token obtained in Step 3:

 **GET** http://localhost:3000/me<br/>
 **Headers:**